 Effective July 1, 2019, the County entered into a new agreement with the Animal Society for the annual appropriations from the County.
-The County paid the Society a yearly fee for 2023 of \$2,100,000.
+The County paid the Society a yearly fee for 2024 of \$2,250,000.
 The fees will be evaluated on an annual basis and may be increased or decreased by agreement of the parties.
 There shall not be an automatic annual adjustment of fees; however, the Society shall submit a proposal for the cost of services for each fiscal year at the time requested by the county.
 The Society shall own, operate and maintain all aspects of the animal shelter.
-The amount to be paid in fiscal year 2024 will be \$2,250,000.
+This contract was cancelled in fiscal year 2025.

 On July 6, 2020, the County signed an agreement with McGill Environmental Systems of NC, Inc. for composting services at the Bees Ferry landfill.
 The term of this agreement is for ten years.
 The County may extend this term for up to two additional periods of up to twelve months each.
 There are several fees the County will pay the contractor each month, including a per ton operating fee.
 Also included is a revenue sharing clause in which the contractor will pay the County a 30% revenue share for all compost and mulch sales, not including up to 10% of compost annual production set aside for distribution to County residents.
-The net cost to the County for fiscal year ended June 30, 2023 was \$1,842,768.
+The net cost to the County for fiscal year ended June 30, 2024, was \$1,461,294.

 In August 2020, the County entered into an agreement with Charleston Recycling Services, LLC to process and market the County's recyclable materials at the Materials Recovery Facility located at 8099 Palmetto Commerce Parkway in North Charleston.
 The term of the agreement is five years, and the County may extend the term for up to two additional periods of up to two years each.
 Each month, the County shall owe the contractor a fixed processing fee per ton for mixed recyclables, delivered and accepted based on a 3 tier schedule.
-The cost to the County for fiscal year 2023 was \$2,823,079.
+The cost to the County for fiscal year 2024 was \$3,164,006.